What is the best way to warm your soul on a wintry evening? Embrace the age-old Alpine drink known as Glühwein.

 Feeling Fine with Glühwein

-Enjoying Glühwein at home is an enticing way to the take chill out of any winter night.
+Enjoying Glühwein at home is an enticing way to take the chill out of any winter night.
 But more importantly, be sure to enjoy a cup or three while visiting a Christmas market.
+Drinking anything else would no doubt upset the Krampus lurking in the corner.
+Not a wise move.

 Great and easy to prepare.
 Thank you for the recipe.